-Senate holds at least three synchronous 'Ordinary' meetings per year, normally in October, February and May/ June, and three 'E-Senates'.
 Senate also holds Graduation meetings, and can hold Special meetings.
 Further information can be found below.

-E-Senate and Ordinary Senate meeting dates are published on the Senate website:
+E-Senate and Ordinary Senate meeting dates are published on the Senate SharePoint:

 • Senate website - meeting dates

 4.1 Accessibility

 If members require any specific support to be put in place in order to attend and participate in a meeting of Senate (e.g. British Sign Language requirements), please contact Senate Support at SenateSupport@ed.ac.uk so that arrangements can be made.
 All in-person Senate meetings will take place in wheelchair accessible venues with hearing induction loops.